 EMEA.
-The growth in this segment reflects continued success of Sales Leader social media sales initiatives in certain markets of the region.
+The year-over-year growth in revenue, Sales Leaders and Customers in this segment reflects continued success of Sales Leader social media sales initiatives in certain markets of the region.
+Foreign-currency fluctuations also positively impacted revenue 6% in the third quarter of 2017 compared to the prior-year period.